Religious order

-A religious order is a lineage of communities and organizations of people who live in some way set apart from society in accordance with their specific religious devotion, usually characterized by the principles of its founder's religious practice.
-It is usually composed of laypeople and, in some orders, clergy.
+A religious order is a subgroup within a larger confessional community with a distinctive high-religiosity lifestyle and clear membership.
+Religious orders often trace their lineage from revered teachers, venerate their founders, and have a document describing their lifestyle called a rule of life.
 Such orders exist in many of the world's religions.

 Buddhism

 In Buddhist societies, a religious order is one of the number of monastic orders of monks and nuns, many of which follow a certain school of teaching—such as Thailand's Dhammayuttika order, a monastic order founded by King Mongkut (Rama IV).
 A well-known Chinese Buddhist order is the ancient Shaolin order in Ch'an (Zen) Buddhism; and in modern times, the Order of Hsu Yun.

 Christianity

 Catholic tradition

-A Catholic religious institute is a society whose members (referred to as "religious") pronounce vows that are accepted by a superior in the name of the Catholic Church, who wear a religious habit and who live a life of brothers or sisters in common.
-Catholic religious orders and congregations are their two historical categories.
-Religious institutes are distinct from secular institutes, another kind of institute of consecrated life, and from lay ecclesial movements.
+A religious order in the Catholic Church is a kind of religious institute, a society whose members (referred to as "religious") make solemn vows that are accepted by a superior in the name of the Church, who wear a religious habit and who live a life of brothers or sisters in common.
+Religious orders are to be distinguished from religious congregations, which are religious institutes whose members profess simple vows, and from secular institutes, including societies of apostolic life and lay ecclesial movements.
+Unless they are also deacons or priests in Holy Orders members of religious orders are not clergy but laity.
+However, particular orders and institutes are classified as either specifically clerical or lay depending on their charism.

-In the Catholic Church, members of religious institutes, unless they are also deacons or priests in Holy Orders, are not clergy but belong to the laity.
-While the state of consecrated life is neither clerical nor lay, institutes themselves are classified as one or the other, a clerical institute being one that "by reason of the purpose or design intended by the founder or by virtue of legitimate tradition, is under the direction of clerics, assumes the exercise of sacred orders, and is recognized as such by the authority of the Church".
+Among the traditional forms of solemnly vowed religious order, there are four key categories: